matt-ganz/clients-app/README.md

 # Notes

-I've been a front end engineer for just over 20 years but I have worked on 2 Vue projects in my career, the last one just over a year ago (which was Nuxt).
+I have worked on only 1 Vue project in my career, a personal site that was simply static (2 years ago) that I upgraded to a Nuxt app last year.
+This coding exercise was an excellent opportunity for me to dive in to your tech stack.
+That said, the finished product was quite basic as you will see.

-My goal was to use Vuetify and Nuxt3, which proved to be a bit difficult during the integration portion.
-I certainly burned several hours doing this and you can see that my app is very basic.
-But I believe that I covered all the tasks.
+My overall goal was to use Vuetify and Nuxt3 together (along with Vitest), which proved to be a bit difficult.
+I certainly burned time doing this, but I believe that I covered all the tasks.

 My day-to-day framework is Angular and I've used it for about 3 years now.
-But I wanted to use Vue and Nuxt because I know that is your dev stack, and it's fun to learn new stuff.

-Personally, I'd certainly want someone more well-versed in these technologies than myself, but I do appreciate the time you took.
-I certainly enjoyed learning about the composition api.
+Overall, I've been a frontend engineer for over 20 years, spanning many technologies (as well as OO JavaScript).

 # Nuxt 3 Minimal Starter